Jotunn/Woolen-Configs/README.md

 Most, if not all, of the main customization is located in the `user/autoexec.cfg` file, which is done by uncommenting (removing the two slashes) in front of a setting you wish to use, and then changing any values you deem fit.
 If you wish to edit a specific executable `.cfg` file, go right ahead, but this is generally for people who know what they are doing.

+However, to enable some scripts, namely ones that rebind keys, the `exec` command must be enabled in the individual class `.cfg`.
+For example, to enable the crouchjump script for sniper, you must uncomment `exec crouchjump` inside `cfg/user/sniper.cfg`.
+This also goes for the advanced scoreboard script.

 Help and support:
 -------